 Only your resource fields will not be relocated, as the new location could have a different resource split compared to your old location.
-So, all the resource fields currently in the building queue will be cancelled.
+So, all the resource fields currently in the building queue will be canceled.
 As compensation for the resources you invested in developing your resource fields, you'll be refunded around the amount of these resources as resource piles in your inventory.
 You can use these resources to build up the resources in your new location.

 Remember to pay attention to your crop consumption.
-Since the crop fields will be destroyed, you may end up with a negative crop consumption depending on your troop size.
+Since the crop fields will be destroyed, you may end up with a negative crop production depending on your troop size.
 Make sure you have enough crop supply for your troops when you relocate.
 Otherwise, you'll lose units.
 And build up your crop fields in the new location as soon as possible.